What are integrated care systems?

 What does this mean for commissioning?

-The involvement of local government is essential for ICSs to be able to drive meaningful improvements in health and wellbeing.
-It can bring three key benefits.
+The involvement of local government in ICSs and place-based partnerships can bring three key benefits.
 The first is the opportunity to join up health and social care at all levels in the system, creating better outcomes and a less fragmented experience for patients and users.
-The second is the potential to improve population health and wellbeing through the NHS and local government acting together to address wider determinants of health such as housing, local planning and education.
+The second is the potential to improve population health and wellbeing and tackle inequalities through the leadership of public health teams as well as NHS and local government acting together to address wider determinants of health such as housing, local planning and education.
 Finally, the involvement of local government can enhance transparency and accountability through supporting engagement with local communities and providing local democratic oversight.